Registered student organizations may either create their own unique logos or request an official logo.

 Student organizations are welcome to create their own logos or continue use of existing logos to identify their organization.

-The Office of Communications and Marketing will not be involved in the creation of unique logos for student organizations.
 Student organization logos may be subject to review and approval by the Center for Student Engagement.

 Unique logos for student organizations must meet the following standards: